-While we have retained the rights to develop our wholly owned pipeline independent of Agenus, we intend to enter into an agreement with Agenus to provide us with access to immuno-oncology antibodies, adjuvants and other potential synergistic combinations, and intend to pursue combination products between our allogeneic iNKT cell product candidates and products in Agenus' immuno-oncology portfolio.
+While we have retained the rights to develop our wholly owned or exclusively licensed pipeline independent of Agenus, we have entered into an agreement with Agenus which provides us with access to immuno-oncology antibodies, adjuvants and other potential synergistic combinations, and intend to pursue the development of combination products between our allogeneic iNKT cell product candidates and products in Agenus' immuno-oncology portfolio.
+The Intellectual Property Assignment and License Agreement between us and Agenus would require us to enter into a seperate agreement governing the transfer of Agenus' biological material and allows for Agenus to refuse such a transfer in certain circumstances.